-Those walking to Caroline Bivvy from Maling Pass can use an old 4WD track on the true left of the Waiau River (not shown on map).
+Those walking to Caroline Bivvy from Maling Pass can use an old 4WD track on the true left of the Waiau River.
 Cross the rabbit fence at the locked gate then follow the 4WD track for 3 km before crossing the river to join Waiau Pass Track.

-For more information refer to Lewis Pass - Waiau Pass – Blue Lakes route.
+For more information, see Lewis Pass - Waiau Pass – Blue Lakes Route.

 Note: times given are walking times only.

 - Anne Hut to Henry Track junction - 2 hr 30min / 6.5 km

 - Henry Track junction to Ada Track junction - 2 hr / 5.5 km

 - Ada Track junction to Lake Guyon junction - 1 hr 30 min / 3.2 km